Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The JPEG2000 standards have a high degree of sophistication and versatility.
 In order to encourage the proliferation of Helioviewer image datasets, it should be possible to generate those files with standard conforming software other than the proprietary Kakadu software currently used.
 It becomes therefore necessary to validate the full structure of Helioviewer image files formally and automatically.
 A verification system based on Schematron[^schematron] XML schemas was developed.
 This procedure is able to verify the structure of JPEG2000 file and codestream, including the associated information such as the Helioviewer specific XML metadata, ensuring the end-to-end compatibility with the Helioviewer system.

 Before the SWHV project, both the server and the client-side software were derived from the Kakadu Software toolkit (<http://kakadusoftware.com>).
 Much of the server-side usage of the Kakadu software can be now replaced with the `fits2img` and `hvJP2K` (<https://github.com/Helioviewer-Project/hvJP2K>) packages.
-If the server does not handle files produced by IDL, no server side use of Kakadu software is necessary.
+If the server does not handle files produced by IDL, no server-side use of Kakadu software is necessary.

 `hvJP2K` consists in the following tools: